aljohnson-soc/StanfordStatsBootcamp/2020/2020_bootcamp_m1.md

 - use a .do file to write reproducible code.
 - begin to use functions to manipulate data (e.g. variable creation).

 Download the Stata self-directed handout [here](StataWorkshop_Self-directedhandout(public).pdf).
 Read through the handout and complete all the activities in a well-annotated do file.
+You can refer to [this video](https://youtu.be/LpF0OkuhdiI) to help you get started.
 Submit your do file to the Bootcamp Slack #module1 channel.
 Make a note of any questions/concerns you have, or anything you’d like feedback on.